AnaHill/AnaHill.github.io/academic.md

   {% endfor %}
 </div>

-🫀 There are several significant biological outcomes of the following publication, like that _despite their immature phenotype, hiPSC-CMs can be utilized in modeling ischemia–reperfusion injury_!
-Personally, one outcome of the paper was the [**DatAnalyzer**](#datanalyzer "Explaining DatAnalyzer") software, which also lead to
-[*Study of field potential signals from cell cultures*](#understand_fp "Explaining FP signal").
-It was my first touch for analyzing pretty challenging cardiomyocyte biosignals, which improved my data analysis skills, thus played a role that led to where I am nowadays; a guy doing data nerd stuff! 🤓
+### 🫀 Biosignals, Ischemia & Data Science
+This study uncovered key biological insights—like how **hiPSC-CMs**, despite their immature phenotype, can be used to model **ischemia–reperfusion injury**.
+On a personal level, it was also a milestone for me:
+✅ I built [**DatAnalyzer**](#datanalyzer "Explaining DatAnalyzer"), software designed for this research.
+✅ It marked my **first experience analyzing complex cardiomyocyte biosignals**.
+✅ This journey eventually led me to explore [*field potential signals from cell cultures*](#understand_fp "Explaining FP signal"), opening up a whole new world of bioelectric data analysis.
+✅ It pushed me further into **data-driven science**—the foundation of what I do today! 🤓
 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}
     {% if pub.article_id == "hakli2021human" %}